Korean for Programmers

 Published: , Updated:

 I was inspired to write this after reading German for Programmers.
-[0] It’s quite likely that I’m just biased to see things a certain way because I work with programming languages for a living, but I often find myself drawing comparisons among Korean and programming.
+It’s quite likely that I’m just biased to see things a certain way because I work with programming languages for a living, but I often find myself drawing comparisons between Korean and programming.

 1. Hangeul Basics